solana-labs/solana-program-library/docs/src/stake-pool.md

 ```

 In order to protect stake pool depositors from malicious managers, the program
 applies the new fee for the following epoch.

-For example, if the fee is 1% at
-epoch 100, and the manager sets it to 10%, the manager will still gain 1% for
+For example, if the fee is 1% at epoch 100, and the manager sets it to 10%, the
-the rewards earned during epoch 100.
-Starting with epoch 101, the manager will
+manager will still gain 1% for the rewards earned during epoch 100.
+Starting
-earn 10%.
+with epoch 101, the manager will earn 10%.

 Additionally, to prevent a malicious manager from immediately setting the withdrawal
 fee to a very high amount, making it practically impossible for users to withdraw,
-the stake pool program enforces a limit of 1.5x increase per epoch.
-For example,
+the stake pool program currently enforces a limit of 1.5x increase per epoch.

-if the current withdrawal fee is 2.5%, the maximum that can be set for the next
+For example, if the current withdrawal fee is 2.5%, the maximum that can be set
-epoch is 3.75%.
+for the next epoch is 3.75%.

 The possible options for the fee type are `epoch`, `withdrawal`, `sol-deposit`,
 and `stake-deposit`.